fluff-shark/go-environment-configs/README.md

 # Contributing

-Pull requests are welcome for bugfixes and support for types that aren't yet implemented.
+Pull requests are welcome for bugfixes and support for types that aren't implemented yet.
 Otherwise please open an issue first to discuss.